eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 This publication provides detailed information about how Install Eclipse Cyclone DDS.
 The chapters will cover:

-Chapter 1.
 (Add hyperlinks here to these sections) The installation and build process of Cyclone Core including the C-APIs.
-Chapter 2.
 (Add hyperlinks here to these sections) Install the C++ support packages.
 Short C, C++, and Python tutorials are detailed to give the reader examples of how the DDS technology is used with Cyclone to share data.